Big 12 accuses ESPN of trying to ‘destabilize’ conference

 “This whole thing has been a complete articulation of deception,” he said.

 SEC university presidents and chancellors are scheduled to meet tomorrow, but it is unclear if they will vote on extending invitations to conference to Oklahoma and Texas.
-SEC bylaws state 11 of the 14 members would need to vote in favor of inviting a new member, and it appears that won’t be a problem.
+Eleven of the 14 members would need to vote in favor of inviting a new member, and it appears that won’t be a problem.

 Texas A&M officials had voiced their displeasure last week with the possibility of rival Texas joining the SEC, but A&M’s board of regents on Wednesday directed University President Katherine Banks to vote in favor of the Longhorns and Sooners coming aboard.